immich-app/immich/docs/docs/features/read-only-gallery.md

 :::caution

 This feature is still in an experimental stage.

-This is a very primitive implementation of the read-only mechanism, enhancement of this feature will continue to be developed in the future.
+And this is an initial implementation and will receive improvements in the future.

 The current limitations of this feature are:

-- Manually sync using the CLI tool, auto-sync (watch) is not supported.
+- Assets are not automatically synced and must instead be manually synced with the CLI tool.
 - Only new files that are added to the gallery will be detected.
-- Deletion and moving of files will not be detected.
+- Deleted and moved files will not be detected.

 :::